NandakishorP/NandakishorP/README.md

 🚀 Looking For
-Part-time smart contract work while I finish my CS degree.
-I take ownership of features and deliver high-quality code safely.
+Part-time smart contract work while I finish college.
+I can take a feature from contract → tests → frontend integration and ship it.
+Available ~20–25 hrs/week, totally fine with async.
-Available ~20–25 hrs/week — async is fine.

 ## 🌐 Socials: